bw0rth/pync/README.md

 status = pync('[options...]')
 ```

-The function takes an argument string and returns
+This function takes an argument string and returns
 an integer value to indicate success or failure
 similar to running **pync** from the command line.